coderdojobrixton/processing/README.md

 http://www.cs.sfu.ca/CourseCentral/166/tjd/color.html

-### colour/step7
+### colour/step8

 Next branch :

-colour/step8
+colour/step9

 ---

-Set up some colours for the bounding box.
+Set up some colours for the ellipses.

 #### Talk about

-What are global variables?

-Color as a type.
-Spelling of colour!

-Why are our cirle strokes red?
-What's with the circle fills?
-(One of mine is transparent) Can we give the circles strokes and fills and keep the bounding box red stroke and transparent fills?
+Play with alpha.
+Alpha defaults to 100.